flybywiresim/docs/docs/simbridge/installation.md

 # Installation Guide

-Please follow the information on this page to install the FlyByWire SimBridge tools for FlyByWire aircraft
+Please follow the information on this page to install the FlyByWire SimBridge tools for FlyByWire aircraft.

 *Last Update: {{git_revision_date_localized}}*